-As one of the oldest non-profit organizations, founded in the District of Columbia, SJCS is committed to supporting and advocating for people of all abilities.
-SJCS supports people to have a meaningful life, and to build stronger communities.
-By fostering a sense of belonging, and enhancing a person’s ability to reach their full potential.
+As one of the oldest non-profit organizations founded in the District of Columbia, SJCS is committed to supporting and advocating for people of all abilities.
+SJCS works to build stronger communities and to ensure that all people have a meaningful quality of life.

 At St. John’s Community Services (SJCS), we are proud of our rich history in supporting people with disabilities to seek a better life.
 As one of the oldest non-profit organizations founded in the District of Columbia, we remain committed to helping and advocating for all individuals with disabilities and other social and personal challenges as we continue to expand our scope of services to include programs aimed at helping those in all communities looking to build a meaningful life.